Skip to content

 In late 2025, I built a complete crypto fintech.
 Solo.
 In 70 days.
 Using Claude Code guided by specifications.

-The platform includes a payment gateway with PIX integration — Brazil’s instant payment system (3B+ monthly transactions, comparable to India’s UPI) — connected to 4 providers via factory pattern with HMAC-SHA256 webhook validation and mTLS client certificates.
+The platform includes a payment gateway with PIX integration, Brazil’s instant payment system (3B+ monthly transactions, comparable to India’s UPI), connected to 4 providers via factory pattern with HMAC-SHA256 webhook validation and mTLS client certificates.

-It also features an OTC exchange engine with VWAP pricing (24h rolling window), cross-rates from 5 aggregated sources with median + outlier filtering, and asymmetric bid/ask spreads.
+It also features an OTC exchange engine with VWAP pricing (24h rolling window), cross-rates from 5 aggregated sources with median and outlier filtering, and asymmetric bid/ask spreads.
 The exchange settler handles on-chain deposit detection (10s polling), 2-block confirmation, tolerance-based auto-refund, and crash recovery.

 The full stack: 13 applications, 3 Fastify APIs, 3 PostgreSQL databases, full OAuth 2.1/OIDC (5 roles, 19 scopes, 18 granular permissions, 2FA), Kubernetes with auto-scaling, Terraform IaC, and Prometheus/Grafana monitoring.

-What I’m doing now
+What I’m building